LionelDraghi/bbt/README.md

 bbt as no dependencies on external lib or tools (diff, for example), to ensure that it can be run on all platforms without further complications.

+### Test Results are immediately publishable

+**Tests results** are also in Markdown files, and cross-reference the matching scenario file : if a test fail, just click on the link and you are in the scenario.
+You can push it on github without further processing.
+To see what it looks like, there is an example in [bbt own tests](docs/tests/features_results.md).
+Tests results are generated when running `bbt`, by just using the `-o` option (--output).

 ## Objective of the project

 bbt project aim at exploring how far we can push the "specification in natural language is the single source of truth" motto, while maintaining the main feature : ease of use.